rlee570/predictions_backend/README.md

 Also requires postgressql now includes an init.sql to run against your postgresql.

 # Alternatively
 Use docker to build.
+You need the .env file for this to work as the database url will not be set otherwise.
+It is not stored in the repository.

 Change to the directory in terminal to the project then run:

 ```docker build -t zuehlke_predictions_backend .```